arizvisa/ida-minsc/docs/static/tutorials.rst

    matches our image base in our debugger.
 But...we can actually just feed an offset to our debugger instead.
 This will allow our breakpoint to be independent of our base address.
-To get our module name, we can use :py:func:`database.module`, and to convert our address to an offset, we can use :py:func:`database.offset`.
+To get our module name, we can use :py:func:`database.module()<database.config.module>`, and to convert our address to an offset, we can use :py:func:`database.offset`.

 .. code-block:: python